 Here are six of the most common small business mistakes and how you can avoid making them:

 - Do get feedback from customers

 Where do you want your business to be in five years?
-How will you get there?
 How will you monitor your progress?
-The most successful businesses have a concrete medium-term plan and track their progress with multiple business performance metrics.
+The most successful businesses have a concrete medium-term plan and track progress with multiple business performance metrics.

 To succeed, you must be very intentional about setting goals, taking steps to further those goals, and tracking your progress.